View on GitHub

 This section will walk you through creating a new F´ project.
 First, ensure you meet the F´ System Requirements.

-This command will ask for a project name.
-We will use the default: MyProject
+This command will ask for project information and suggest defaults.
+We will override the defaults with the following:

 We should navigate to the project’s directory and look around: